TypeStrong/grunt-ts/README.md

 ================
 Written from scratch TypeScript compiler task for GruntJS.

-It differs from grunt-typescript and grunt-type in *two key ways*:
+It differs from grunt-typescript and following are the reasons why it was created.

-- This is written in TypeScript.
+- This is written in [clear TypeScript code](https://github.com/basarat/grunt-ts/blob/master/tasks/ts.ts)
+- Gives a typescript development workflow in addition to simple file compilation.
-- Always stays updated to the latest stable release of TypesScript because:
+- Super simple to update to the [latest version of the typescript](https://github.com/basarat/grunt-ts/commit/6636f95b9d45b69e64771c603d3b08ec829e01e6)
- - It simply uses tsc on the commandline.
- - Super short and clear typescript code.

-Check out the complete code: https://github.com/basarat/grunt-ts/blob/master/tasks/ts.ts

 Following are some key features:
 ======================